terraform-aws-modules/terraform-aws-route53/examples/complete/README.md

 Configuration in this directory creates Route53 zones and records for various types of resources - S3 bucket, CloudFront distribution, static records.

+Also, there is a solution for Terragrunt users.

 ## Usage

 To run this example you need to execute: